Last update April 18th 2021

 The Moderna vaccine was the second vaccine to be used here in Ireland is similar to the Pzfizer one in that it also uses messenger RNA to stimulate the body to develop antibodies against the Covid-19 virus.
 It also has to be stored at very low temperatures and so it will be challenging to deliver this vaccine in General Practice.
 Two doses are required to develop adequate immunity.
 Currently it is planned to offer this and the Pfizer vaccine to all patients over 70 years of age and the AstraZeneca vaccine (see below) to patients under 70. this is because there are concerns that the AstraZeneca vaccine may not be effective in older age groups.

 Side effects include tenderness, swelling and redness around the injection site as well as aches and pains, fever and headache.
 These occur in about one in every ten doses given and are more likely on the second dose.

 More detailed information on how both the Pfizer and Moderna vaccine work with detailed illustrations can be got from this article from the New York Times newspaper.

-This is the vaccine we will be using in our practice for most patients under 70 years of age.
-It has a different mode of action than the other two and is a lot more stable.
+This vaccine has a different mode of action than the other two and is a lot more stable.
 This vaccine hides tiny strands of DNA inside another virus called an adenovirus.
 These are well known viruses and are generally associated with the common cold.
 The adenovirus contained in the vaccine gets into the body’s immune cells and prompts it to produce antibodies against the spike proteins on the covid-19 virus.
 Once these are formed the body kills off the Covid-19 virus once it enters the body.